openfincolin/here-starter/how-to/use-the-permissions-api/ReadMe.md

 npm run start
 ```

-3. On the application screen click on the "Call API" button.
+5. On the application screen select any or all of the apis for which you want to produce an output and then click on the "Call API" button.
 In a few seconds you should see the area below the buttons populate with the requisite information.

-4. You may click on the "Copy to Clipboard" button to copy the text to the clipboard and then paste it into your favorite editor.
+6. The resulting json files will be automatically downloaded to your computer.